diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 In addition to the provided sources, you can also implement your own receiver.

 As covered earlier, we can combine multiple DStreams using operations like union().
-Through these operators, we can combine data from multiple input DStreams.
-Sometimes multiple receivers are necessary to increase the aggregate throughput of the ingestion (if a single receiver becomes the bottleneck).
-Other times different receivers are created on different sources to receive different kinds of data, which are then combined using joins or cogroups.
+Through these operators, we can combine data from multiple input DStreams. `Sometimes multiple receivers are necessary to increase the aggregate throughput of the ingestion (if a single receiver becomes the bottleneck).
+Other times different receivers are created on different sources to receive different kinds of data, which are then combined using joins or cogroups`.

 It is important to understand how the receivers are executed in the Spark cluster to use multiple ones.
 Each receiver runs as a long-running task within Spark’s executors, and hence occupies CPU cores allocated to the application.
 In addition, there need to be available cores for processing the data.
 This means that in order to run multiple receivers, you should have at least as many cores as the number of receivers, plus however many are needed to run your computation.
 For example, if we want to run 10 receivers in our streaming application, then we have to allocate at least 11 cores.

 ### 24/7 Operation
 One of the main advantages of Spark Streaming is that it provides `strong fault tolerance guarantees`.
 As long as the input data is stored reliably, Spark Streaming will always compute the correct result from it, offering `“exactly once” semantics` (i.e., as if all of the data was processed without any nodes failing), even if workers or the driver fail.

 To run Spark Streaming applications 24/7, you need some special setup.
-The first step is setting up **checkpointing** to a reliable storage system, such as HDFS or Amazon S3.16 In addition, we need to worry about `the fault tolerance of the driver program` (which requires special setup code) and of unreliable input sources.
+The first step is setting up **checkpointing** to a reliable storage system, such as HDFS or Amazon S3.
+In addition, we need to worry about `the fault tolerance of the driver program` (which requires special setup code) and of unreliable input sources.

 #### Checkpointing
-Checkpointing is the main mechanism that needs to be set up for fault tolerance in Spark Streaming.
+`Checkpointing is the main mechanism that needs to be set up for fault tolerance in Spark Streaming`.
 It allows Spark Streaming to periodically save data about the application to a reliable storage system, such as HDFS or Amazon S3, for use in recovering.
 Specifically, checkpointing serves two purposes:
 * Limiting the state that must be recomputed on failure.
 As discussed in “Architecture and Abstraction”, Spark Streaming can recompute state using the lineage graph of transformations, but checkpointing controls how far back it must go.
 * Providing fault tolerance for the driver.